monyverse/adonissy/README.md

 # ADONIS
-CrossChain ZK Messaging Protocol with AI Generated(Stable Diffusion) token gating PFPs
+CrossChain ZK Messaging Protocol with AI Generated(Stable Diffusion) token gating PFPs.
+We use FILECOIN VIRTUAL MACHINE(Hyperspace RPC, ETHGoerli) to generate and store PFPs for token gating.
+The PFP will be used to gain access to private messaging protocol built on SCROLL using ACCOUNT ABSTRACTION

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).